19hours/sg-statutes/Acts/Income Tax Act.md

 ### Duty to provide information under regulations prevails over duty of secrecy, etc.

-105PA\.—(1) This section applies where a regulation made under section 105P imposes a duty on a person (A) to provide any information to another person.
+105PA\.—(1) This section applies where a regulation made under section 105P imposes a duty on a person (A) to —

+(a) provide any information to another person;

+(b) requireA’s internal auditor or appoint another person to carry out an audit for the purpose of determining the extent of compliance byAwith the regulation;

+(c) carry out any due diligence requirements; or

+(d) provide any information to —

+(i) A’s internal auditor or the appointed person mentioned in paragraph (b); or

+(ii) a person appointed by the Comptroller to carry out an audit.

+[Act 15 of 2016 wef 20/07/2016]

-(2) In relation to a duty to provide information that arises on or after the date the Income Tax (Amendment) Act 2016 is published in theGazette,Ais not excused from providing the information by reason only thatAis under a duty not to collect, use or disclose that information, whether imposed by written law, rule of law, any contract or any rule of professional conduct, in respect of that information.
+(2)Ais not excused from complying with a duty mentioned in subsection (1) by reason only thatAis under a duty not to collect, use or disclose any information, whether imposed by written law, rule of law, any contract or any rule of professional conduct.

+[Act 15 of 2016 wef 20/07/2016]

 (3)Awho in good faith and with reasonable care does any act for the purpose of complying with the regulation mentioned in subsection (1) is not to be treated as being in breach of any duty mentioned in subsection (2).